 The search for alternatives is strengthened because both veterinarians and pet owners focus on pet illness rather than pet wellness.
-The services veterinarians offer, like all tools needed for the well-being of a bird, should be seen as tools at our disposal to proactively use.
-It is also just a good idea for pet owners health too, because many of the diseases humans have come from animals.
+The services veterinarians offer like all tools need for the well-being of a bird, should see as tools at our disposal to proactively use.
+It is also just a good idea for pet owners’ health too because many of the diseases humans have come from animals.

-Providing your bird with plenty of exercise and healthy food are many times seen as alternatives, they are without a second of doubt crucial, but veterinary check ups are important as well.
+Providing your bird with plenty of exercises and healthy food are many times see as alternatives, they are without a second of doubt crucial, but veterinary check-ups are important as well.
 Nearly 60% of birds show signs of malnutrition when bird autopsies are performed.
 Consider purchasing our healthy and tropically flavored, Feast on the Fly mix.

 Why it is important to take your bird to a vet

 Knowing how to choose an avian vet is the easy part.
 Going to a parrot veterinarian is the task at hand we should focus on.
 It is recommended that pet bird owners in all stages, whether you just bought one or have had one for 70 years.
 A bird veterinarian can do a few of the following things: check the conditions of your feathered friend’s cage and general environment, let you know about normal or abnormal bird behavior, remove parasites that can be transmitted to humans, offer nutritional advice, and finally to prevent diseases that may occur throughout your avian friend’s lifetime (remember it is better to be proactive to preemptively avoid diseases).

 Parrots, in general, are pretty good at hiding illnesses they may have, especially if you have not had one before.
 We go over a few common symptoms birds express when they are sick below.